garrandall/popular-music-data/tracks/the-belle-of-st-mark-sheila-e-.md

 I'm in love, I'm in love, I'm in love with the belle of St. Mark And if he doesn't love me I think I'll probably die

-Ooh, I'm in love, I'm in love, I'm in love with the belle of St. Mark It tears me apart whenever I hear him cry
+Oh, I'm in love, I'm in love, I'm in love with the belle of St. Mark It tears me apart whenever I hear him cry
-Ooh, I'm in love, I'm in love, I'm in love with the belle of St. Mark And if he doesn't love me I think I'll probably die And if he doesn't love me I think I'll probably die And if he don't, I'll die
+Oh, I'm in love, I'm in love, I'm in love with the belle of St. Mark And if he doesn't love me I think I'll probably die And if he doesn't love me I think I'll probably die And if he don't, I'll die